Utah Administrative Code

 (d) Licensees and staff shall cooperate in any investigation.

-(e) The Office may report any allegations or evidence of abuse, neglect, exploitation, mistreatment, or fraud to clients, clients' legal guardians, law enforcement, insurance agencies, the insurance department, the Division of Occupational and Professional Licensing, or any other entity determined necessary by the Office.
+(e) The Office may report any allegations or evidence of abuse, neglect, exploitation, mistreatment, illegal activities or fraud to clients, clients' legal guardians, law enforcement, insurance agencies, the insurance department, the Division of Occupational and Professional Licensing, or any other entity determined necessary by the Office.

 (f) Pending investigations or those that do not result in a violation finding shall be classified as protected and only released in accordance with Utah Code Title 63G Chapter 2, Utah Government Access and Management Act.